 Roast eggplant for about 30 minutes, until caramelized, flipping once about halfway through.

-1 cup Greek yogurt (great source of probiotics for digestive health)
+1 cup Greek yogurt (a great source of probiotics for digestive health)

 1 clove garlic, finely chopped